 Updates to content being received by a Lync client via Pexip Infinity can in some cases be slow to load when viewed in "fit to window" mode.
 When the same content is viewed in "actual size" mode, the images are updated as expected.
 This occurs when content is being sent via RDP; content sent via Video-based Screen Sharing (VbSS) is not affected.
-To resolve this issue, ensure that VbSS is enabled on the Lync / Skype for Business server, and on Pexip Infinity (Platform Configuration > Global Settings > Connectivity > Enable Lync / Skype For Business Video-based Screen Sharing (VbSS).
+To resolve this issue, ensure that VbSS is enabled on the Lync / Skype for Business server, and on Pexip Infinity (Platform Configuration > Global Settings > Tech Preview Features > Enable VbSS For Lync / Skype For Business.